 We meet monthly, usually on the 4th Tuesday in the month, to hear illustrated lectures about an amazing variety of subjects, all to do with the arts, and that includes painting, architecture, sculpture, music, photography, jewellery, costume, posters ….
 I could go on, but just look at Lectures on the Events page and you’ll see what I mean.
 Our society is known for its friendliness and before the lecture we have coffee together when we meet old friends and get to know new ones.

-We have even been on holiday tours, usually with a knowledgeable guide, to Berlin, to Malta, to explore the Palladian houses in the Veneto, to visit the Irish Georgian houses around Dublin, to Puglia and recently to Sicily and Crete.
+We have even been on holiday tours, usually with a knowledgeable guide, to Berlin, to Malta, to explore the Palladian houses in the Veneto, to visit the Irish Georgian houses around Dublin, to Puglia and recently to Sicily, Crete and Uzbekistan.

 I do hope that I have tempted you to find out more about The Arts Society High Weald, and eventually to join our waiting list.
 Come as a guest, even before you join the waiting list.
 You will always be very welcome.